 - Licensing that doesn’t support multi-tenant/cloud deployments

-- H1: high disk throughput
+- Low network latency, high network throughput